particle-iot/docs/src/content/guide/getting-started/start.md

 ![](/assets/images/pi-setup-done.png)

-If you see the message above, **congratulations!** You've successfully connected your Pi to the Particle Cloud!
+If you see the message above, **congratulations!** You've successfully connected your Pi to the Particle Device Cloud!

 ## Development Resources